CarterrRyan1/Nuxt-Tutorial/README.md

 3. Build a frontend that uses all CRUD operations

 **Key Concepts**:
-- RESTful API design
+- Separating business logic into utility functions for better organization
 - HTTP methods (GET, POST, PUT, DELETE)
-- Request body handling
+- Request body handling with proper type checking
-- Error responses
+- Array manipulation with index-based operations
+- Centralized state management in server utilities

-**Success Criteria**: Full CRUD operations working from frontend to backend
+**Success Criteria**: Full CRUD operations working from frontend to backend with clean separation of concerns

 ---